danwolfgang/mt-plugin-more-custom-fields/readme.md

 The **Multi-Use Time Stamped Multi-Line Text** field type is another mouthful.
 Breaking down this field: The Multi-Line Text field is included with MT Pro and lets you create a textarea field.
 This field type also lets you create a textarea field, and it can be re-used over and over simply by clicking an "add another..." link.
 Additionally, each instance of the textarea is saved with a time stamp, marking when the data in that textarea was added.
 This field has no options.

+The **Reciprocal Entry Association** and **Reciprocal Page Association** field types allow you to link to an object of the same type, and automatically create a reciprocal link: when you link Entry A and Entry B, Entry B is automatically linked to Entry A. Note that the Reciprocal Entry Association field can only associate Entries, and that the Reciprocal Page Association field can only associate Pages.
+This field is non-functional for categories, folders, and users.
+Specify a blog ID as this field's option to determine which blog's Entries (or Pages) are available for selection.
+Blog IDs must be separated with a comma to create a string (as in "1,12,19,37,112"), or the value "all" may be used to include all blogs.
+Leaving this field blank will use the current blog.

 Lastly, use your new fields!
 Don't forget to place them in your templates.

 ## Using More Custom Fields with your Theme